-Activities Completed During Permit Year 4: The City previously developed an inventory of procedures that have the potential to cause or contribute to stormwater or surface water pollution and has implemented the appropriate Think Blue Maine SOPs to reduce the potential for stormwater and surface water pollution.
+Activities Completed During Permit Year 5: The City previously developed an inventory of procedures that have the potential to cause or contribute to stormwater or surface water pollution and has implemented the appropriate Think Blue Maine SOPs to reduce the potential for stormwater and surface water pollution.
 The inventory is reviewed approximately every 6 months as the City shifts from summer to winter operations and vice versa.
-During Permit Year 4, the inventory of City operations was reviewed to ensure that it encompasses all municipal activities.
+During Permit Year 5, the inventory of City operations was reviewed to ensure that it encompasses all municipal activities.
 This inventory was compared to the current City SOPs ensuring that all activities are managed by an appropriate SOP.
+The site Public Services sites and receives monthly and quarterly inspections as required.